elenam/PLcourse-writeups/README.md

 # PLcourse-writeups
-Latex sources for handouts for the UMN Morris CSci Programming languages class.
+Latex sources for handouts for the UMN Morris CSci Programming Languages class.

+Reasonably final PDFs may be included.